galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

     8082 - Jenkins

-### Installing a docker engine and an etcd server
+### Installing the docker engine and the etcd server

-1. Install a docker engine
+1. Install the docker engine

 Instructions to install a Docker engine can be found on the <a href="https://docs.docker.com/engine/install/" target="_blank"> Docker Documentation</a> page.
 We are not aware of a minimum version of Docker engine the Docker operator requires.

 If you are using a Mac or Windows OS, you need Docker desktop running a "socat" container.

-2. Install an etcd server
+2. Install the etcd server

-You can install an etcd server with <a href="https://brew.sh/" target="_blank"> homebrew</a> by running the command ```brew install etcd``` either from the etcdctl interface (etcdctl is a command line tool for interacting with an etcd server) or by logging onto the VM via SSH.
+Install an etcd server with <a href="https://brew.sh/" target="_blank"> homebrew</a> by running the command ```brew install etcd``` either from the etcdctl interface (etcdctl is a command line tool for interacting with an etcd server) or by logging onto the VM via SSH.

 3. Connect to the etcd server

-To connect up to the etcd server you need to set two environment variables by running the following commands:
+Connect to the etcd server by setting the two following environment variables by running the following commands:

 ```
 export ETCDCTL_ENDPOINTS={YOUR_HOSTNAME}:2379
 export ETCDCTL_API=3
 ```

-The API version environment variable ETCDCTL_API is set to 3 in this example, as this is the latest version and also supports the commands that are used to check and set CPS properties on the etcd server.
+The API version environment variable *ETCDCTL_API* is set to ```3``` in this example, as this version and above supports the commands that are used to check and set CPS properties on the etcd server.

 ### Installing the Galasa ecosystem in a Docker engine